dmotz/trystero/README.md

 end-to-end encrypted.
 During the initial connection / discovery process, peers' [SDPs](https://en.wikipedia.org/wiki/Session_Description_Protocol) are sent via the chosen peering strategy medium.
-By default the SDP is encrypted using a key derived from your app ID and room name to prevent plaintext session data from appearing in logs.
-This is fine for most use cases, however a relay strategy operator can reverse engineer the key using the room name and the app name.
+By default the SDP is encrypted using a key derived from your app ID and room ID to prevent plaintext session data from appearing in logs.
+This is fine for most use cases, however a relay strategy operator can reverse engineer the key using the room and app IDs.
 A more secure option is to pass a `password` parameter in the app configuration object which will be used to derive the encryption key:

 ```js
 joinRoom({appId: 'kinneret', password: 'MuchoMaa$'}, 'w_a_s_t_e__v_i_p')